Pharma and Biotech Supply Chain Risk. Solution: Automation

 Biopharma and supply chain complexities

 2020 has been an interesting year for pharma and biotech companies.
-They have been dealing with tremendous growth, while at the same time trying to minimise disruptions to global processes and mitigate risk in the global supply chain.
+They have been dealing with tremendous growth, while at the same time trying to minimize disruptions to global processes and mitigate risk in the global supply chain.

 According to Deloitte, “Disruptions to global supply chains due to COVID-19 have been heavy.
 Free movement and operation of people, raw material, finished goods, and factory operations have been stymied.
 Direct supply chains (i.e. Tier 1 vendors) have experienced challenges, and so have extended supply chain partners such as third-party and fourth-party vendors—the suppliers of suppliers.”